jonahkeegan/data-dictionary-agency/memory-bank/tasks/task_002_second_sprint.md

        - Release tagging with version history

    - Output:
-     - D3.js integration with modular adapter pattern
+     - D3.js renderer implementation with SVG-based visualization
-     - Basic ER diagram rendering with SVG output
-     - Entity and relationship visual models with configurable styling
+     - Entity and relationship rendering with styling and theming
-     - Multiple layout algorithms (force-directed initial implementation)
+     - Multiple layout algorithms implementation (force-directed, hierarchical, circular)
-     - Interactive diagram components (zoom, pan, select) with event system
+     - Interactive features including zoom, pan, and selection
+     - Event-driven architecture with EventBus integration
+     - Build system configuration with Webpack and Babel
-     - Test suite with unit, integration, and E2E tests
+     - Comprehensive test suite with Jest mocking
-     - Comprehensive API documentation and examples
+     - Complete API documentation and usage examples

    - Dependencies:
      - Relationship detection system (#RD_CORE)
      - Schema repository integration
      - Technical direction from #TECH_002 decision (D3.js for visualization)

+   - Completed: 2025-04-27
+   - Summary: Successfully implemented the visualization engine foundation with D3.js integration.
+The engine includes a comprehensive renderer implementation for SVG-based visualization, support for multiple layout algorithms, and interactive features like zoom, pan, and selection.
+The architecture follows an event-driven approach with a central EventBus for component communication.
+All core components are implemented and tested with Jest mocking for D3.js functionality.
+The implementation is bundled using Webpack with Babel for browser compatibility.
+Final integration with the relationship detection system is pending.

 5. ⏱️ SUBTASK_002.5: "Web UI Framework Implementation"
    - Goal: Set up the foundation for the web interface